 Visual learning process and auditory learning method are not in competition.
 Each way of learning is effective when paired with a person who has a preference for it.

 In other words, visual learners will do better learning visually than auditory.
 And the reverse is true as well.
-Auditory learner will thrive with auditory lessons and do worse with predominantly visual lessons.
+A typical auditory learner will thrive with auditory lessons and do worse with predominantly visual lessons.

 How Does Visual Learning Compare to Kinesthetic Learning?

 In other words, visual learners will do better learning visually than kinesthetically.
 And the reverse is true as well.
-Kinesthetic learner will thrive with kinesthetic, interactive lessons and actually doing what they’re supposed to learn and do worse with predominantly visual lessons.
+Kinesthetic learner will thrive with kinesthetic, interactive lessons and actually doing what they’re supposed to learn.
+And they’ll do worse with predominantly visual lessons.

 Read my kinesthetic learning statistics guide next.